Frequently Asked Questions

 What titles are there on Lichess?

-Lichess recognises all FIDE titles gained from OTB (over the board) play, as well as many national master titles.
+Lichess recognizes all FIDE titles gained from OTB (over the board) play, as well as many national master titles.
 Here is a list of FIDE titles:

 - Grandmaster (GM)